medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.20.0.md

 The work group held 2 workshops in the period from November 2014 to December 2014.
 The work group included:

-### Audience

-The audience for this document includes software developers and implementers of products and services for the Danish Document Sharing Service (DDS).

-### Introduction

-The Danish Document Sharing Service is based on IHE XDS specifications.
-The aim is that the document can be used for implementing XDS Metadata across Danish IHE Affinity Domains.
-Metadata is information about documents or records that is used when searching to find the right item.
-This metadata has to be supplied by the document source and is generally limited to what can be provided by source information systems.

-Each XDS system requires an XDS Affinity Domain (XAD), which establishes the rules and conventions about the type of clinical documents, metadata codes, security constraints and other policies that **SHALL** be used.
-One of the tasks in setting up an affinity domain is to specify the metadata code sets that are allowed.
-In Denmark this work is ongoing and not yet finalized.

-This document specifies (for trial purposes) metadata to be used in Denmark.
-The metadata specification has until now had a focus on the use of HL7 CDA, especially the Danish profile of the CDA PHMR, Questionnaires and the Danish CDA header profile, but will from now on focus broader on XDS metadata for all kinds of documents, since IHE XDS is not limited to HL7 CDA documents.
-The metadata set in this document has been derived from and mapped to IHE XDS and includes information about the patient, the document, the author and the service being documented.

-The metadata was originally used and assessed in pilot projects in 2018.
-The experiences from the pilot project and other later projects will systematically be collected and used for updates of this document.

-Initial assumptions and assessments were made for establishing the foundational code systems for the Danish XDS Metadata ValueSet.
-Due to a broader use of this standard in relation to the ongoing work of sharing documents through the XDS infrastructure, these initial assessments and assumptions have now being superseded by practice and therefore new code systems will be added and existing systems extended, when need be.

-The IBI[^1] project for the registration of image data on XDS-I was part of this work but need some more work to be finalized.

-[^1]: IBI – Interregional Billedindeks (Interregional Image Index) (2016)

-The requirements for the XDS registry transactions (as ebXML Registry Package) are not part of this specification.

-This version of the document is produced by MedCom, who has taken the responsibility role as custodian of this standard.
-This document will still reflect most of the style from the initial work done by the Danish Health Data Authority.

 ## Document Sharing

 ### Cross-Enterprise Document Sharing (XDS)

 IHE XDS enables healthcare documents to be shared over a wide area network, between hospitals, primary care providers, social services and others in the patients’ circle or web of care.
 Rather than having one big database at the centre, IHE XDS fits the distributed collaborative approach to sharing clinical documents where they are held in different organizations.
 The primary components in XDS are a centralized Registry and one or more local Repositories.
 The XDS Registry stores metadata, which is queried to retrieve documents, while local XDS Repositories store the actual documents.
 The Registry and Repositories are logically and physically separate.
 A book library provides an analogy for explaining how XDS works: A library has books and a central index.
 An index entry for each book points to where to find the book on the library shelves together with brief details of the content.
 In the same way, the XDS Registry contains standardized metadata describing the content of each item and where to find it.
-The Repository **MAY** contain any type of electronic content much like the library shelves **MAY** contain any type of book or other media.
+The Repository may contain any type of electronic content much like the library shelves may contain any type of book or other media.
 Every item in the Repository has corresponding metadata in the Registry just as every book in the library has an entry in the index.
 XDS enables external user applications to retrieve documents from one or more repositories in a quick and consistent way.
-Each document is retrieved in its original form, which **MAY** be structured or unstructured.
+Each document is retrieved in its original form, which may be structured or unstructured.
 Every XDS implementation has five actors: Document Source, Document Repository, Document Registry, Document Consumer and Patient Identity Source.

 <br/>